Yosef Yitzchak Schneersohn: Launch of Lubavitch activities in the United States

 During the last decade of Rabbi Schneersohn's life, from 1940 to 1950, he settled in the Crown Heights section of Brooklyn in New York City.
 Rabbi Schneersohn was already physically weak and ill from his suffering at the hands of the Communists and the Nazis and from multiple health issues including multiple sclerosis, but he had a strong vision of rebuilding Orthodox Judaism in America, and he wanted his movement to spearhead it.
-To do so, he went on a building campaign to establish religious Jewish day schools and yeshivas for boys and girls, women and men.
-He established printing houses for the voluminous writings and publications of his movement, and started the process of spreading Jewish observance to the Jewish masses worldwide.
+In New York, he established or expanded Chabad educational, welfare and publishing institutions, including Central Tomchei Temimim, Machne Israel, Kehot Publication Society, Merkos L'Inyonei Chinuch and girls' schools under the names Beis Rivkah and Beis Sarah.

 He began to teach publicly, and many came to seek out his teachings.
-He began gathering and sending out a small number of his newly trained rabbis to other cities - a trend later emulated and amplified by his son-in-law and successor, Rabbi Menachem Mendel Schneerson.
+In the United States, he established branches of Tomchei Temimim in Canada and Achei Temimim yeshiva programs in several American towns.

 In 1948, he established a Lubavitch village in the Land of Israel known as Kfar Chabad near Tel Aviv, on the site of the de-populated Arab village of Al-Safiriyya.

 He died in 1950, and was buried at Montefiore Cemetery in Queens, New York City.
 He had no sons, and his younger son-in-law, Rabbi Menachem Mendel Schneerson ("The Rebbe") succeeded him as Lubavitcher Rebbe, while the older son-in-law, Rabbi Shemaryahu Gurary continued to run the Chabad Yeshiva network Tomchei Temimim.

-After Rabbi Schneersohn's passing, his gravesite, known as "the Ohel", became a central point of focus for his successor Rabbi Menachem Mendel Schneerson, who would visit it regularly for many hours of prayer, meditation, and supplication for Jews all over the world.
+After Rabbi Schneersohn's passing, his gravesite, known as "the Ohel", became a regular destination for his successor Rabbi Menachem Mendel Schneerson, who frequently visited the site and read requests brought by followers there.